C++ Math log10

 Example 3

-Let's see a simple example when the value of x is 0.3.
+Let's examine a basic scenario where the value assigned to x is 0.3.

 #include <iostream>